Joan93/MasterThesis/README.md

 # MasterThesis

-This is my Master Thesis Project
+This is my Master's Thesis Project, studies at Polythechnic University of Catalonia.
+    MASTEAM (Master’s Degree in Applied Telecommunications and Engineering Management)

     TITLE: Implementation of DQ in OpenWSN over a LoRaWAN Network